4nd2in/edu/pages/vlan.md

 - A virtual LAN is a logical overlay network to subdivide a group of devices into a separate network which share a physical LAN.
 The traffic of VLANs is isolated.
-A VLAN
+A VLAN operates at ((645bb078-6af4-4bd5-9afa-99f9ba197b07)) of the network.
 - # Usage
 -